ksg97031/pyalgo/README.md

 # pyalgo

 All code in this repository is test code for practice algorithm with python.
 So if you want to use it in the real world, it's your responsibility.

+**I recommend using python3 in these codes.**

 ## Cache
 - [lfu_cache.py](https://github.com/ksg97031/pyalgo/blob/master/lfu_cache.py)